Which high-performance pony cars sold best in the early-1970s?

 The Trans Am was a marginal player early on, with output hitting a low of 1,266 units in 1972.
 By 1979 production had soared to almost 110,000 units — vastly overshadowing all other Firebird models (Old Car Brochures).

 The Mach 1 was far and away the most successful high-performance pony car of that period.
-This is the case even if you add together output of the Camaro SS and Z28.
+This was the case even if you add together output of the Camaro SS and Z28.
 For example, in 1969 the Mach 1 surpassed 72,000 units compared to roughly 54,000 units for the Camaros.

 1971 Ford Mustang Mach 1